 I grew up in Plainfield, New Jersey and spent my summers at the Jersey Shore, two settings that have found their way into my novels.
 In high school, my favorite authors were the unlikely combination of Victoria Holt and Sinclair Lewis.
 I loved Holt’s flair for gothic suspense and Lewis’s character studies as well as his exploration of social values, and both those authors influenced the writer I am today.

-I attended Glassboro State College in New Jersey before moving to San Diego, where I received both my bachelor’s and master’s degrees in social work from San Diego State University.
+I attended Glassboro State College (now Rowan University) in New Jersey before moving to San Diego, where I received both my bachelor’s and master’s degrees in social work from San Diego State University.
 After graduating, I worked in a couple of youth counseling agencies and then focused on medical social work, which I adored.
 I worked in hospitals in San Diego and Washington, D.C. before opening a private psychotherapy practice in Alexandria, Virginia, specializing in adolescents.
 I reluctantly closed my practice when I realized that I could no longer split my time between two careers and be effective at both of them.

 It was while I was working in San Diego that I started writing.
 I’d had a story in my mind since I was a young adolescent about a group of people living together at the Jersey Shore.
 While waiting for a doctor’s appointment one day, I pulled out a pen and pad and began putting that story on paper.
 Once I started, I couldn’t stop.
 I took a class in fiction writing, but for the most part, I “learned by doing.”
 That story, PRIVATE RELATIONS, took me four years to complete.
-I sold it in 1986, but it wasn’t published until 1989 (three very long years!), when it earned me the RITA award for Best Single Title Contemporary Novel.
-Except for a brief stint writing for daytime TV (One Life to Live) and a few miscellaneous articles for newspapers and magazines, I’ve focused my efforts on book-length fiction and have written twenty-six novels.
+I sold it in 1986, but it wasn’t published until 1989 (three very long years!), when it earned me the RITA award for Best Single Title Contemporary Romance Novel.
+Except for a brief stint writing for daytime TV (One Life to Live) and a few miscellaneous articles for newspapers and magazines, I’ve focused my efforts on book-length fiction and have written twenty-eight novels.

 For me, the real joy of writing is having the opportunity to touch readers with my words.
 I hope that my stories move you in some way and give you hours of enjoyable reading.